keeeevinShen/foods-receipe-analysis/README.md

 ### Data Cleaning
 first, since the recipe dataset and review dataset are given as two different dataset, but since they have the same recipe id, we can first merge them together to connect the rating with recipe.
 And since there are more than one review for a certain recipe, we will take the mean rating for a certain recipe, and add a new column to the recipe dataframe called "avg_rating".

-after this, we will replace the rating with NaN value with 0.

 The result dataframe looks like this: